CTHOMAS-DEVELOPMENT/SendMoney/README.md

 # Send Money (Demo Application)

-A fairly simple application to illustrate the collaboration of technology.
+A fairly simple application to illustrate the integration of technology.
 Enter the amount of money you want to send.

 ## Installation and run